This post may contain affiliate links. Please see our disclosure policy.

 Wild Game Soup Canning Recipes

-One of the biggest challenges of hunting is always finding efficient ways to process and preserve the harvest.
-Canning is one of my favorite ways to use wild game as it gives us some pre-prepared meals and doesn’t take up freezer space – essential in areas with frequent power outages.
+One of the biggest challenges of hunting is finding efficient ways to process and preserve the harvest.
+Canning is one of the ways I lean on most, since it gives us pre-made meals and does not take up freezer space, which matters in an area with frequent power outages.

-I pressure can some of our wild game in chunks or ground for use in various recipes.
-However, I also love to can some as soup, which allows anyone in the family to have a ready-to-use meal with little effort.
+I pressure can a lot of our wild game in chunks or ground for use in other recipes, and some of it as soup so anyone in the family can heat up a meal with no effort.
+Canning publications do not share my enthusiasm for game soup though, so dedicated recipes are thin on the ground.

 Meal in a Jar Canning Recipes

-I also included a couple, like a rosemary chicken, which are easy to use as a base for creating a quick homemade soup.
-Toss the chicken into some stock with a few vegetables, and you have a meal!
+A few of them, like the rosemary chicken, work as a base for a quick homemade soup.
+Toss the chicken into some stock with a handful of vegetables and you have dinner.
+The rest are full meals that just happen to live in a jar, ready for the nights when cooking is not happening.

 Beef Meals in a Jar